 Redundancy can be highly stressful.
 It can take time to come to terms with the change to your circumstances.
 Identifying and understanding the emotions you may be feeling can help you better deal with them and come to terms with the situation.

-Outplacement services provide both practical and emotional specialist career coaching support.
+Outplacement help provides both practical and emotional specialist career coaching support.
 This helps you navigate the competitive job market and move into suitable new employment as soon as possible.
 You may eventually see this experience as an opportunity, rather than a job loss.

 3. Assess potential career directions